tschiffler/WebVoiceRecorder/README.md

 # WebVoiceRecorder
 This project contains a simple Script that is used to record voice files by users.
 The Idea of the project is based on a Speech to Text Benchmark where we needed a solution to record a huge amount of voice files by different users.
 So I decided to create simple web gui where we are able to register users, advice those users to speak given content and save the recorded voice files to the storage.
 After all recordings are done the spoken content can be exported to a CSV-File.
 This file can be used to create a stt benchmark, calculate the word error rate (wer) or to train and validate a new model.

+For security reasons there are two possible authentication flows.
+The first one is with an internal mysql database and really straight forward.
+There are now special rules for a password security or anything else.
+This should be used for development or test environments, but not in production.
+For a production environment there is a oauth2 implementation that has been tested with an own keycloak installation.
+In this step all Users must be registered in keycloak, the complete authentication process is done by an oauth2-token with keycloak.

 All functions in a short overview:

 - *Adminarea*